virkud/bios611-project1/README.md

 ================
 Analysis of MIMIC-4
 -------------------
 This repo will eventually contain an analysis of Heart Failure patients in the ICU.
+This analysis will be conducted in Rstudio, for which the script is contained in Analysis.R.

 Using This Project
 ------------------